Chengdu Metro: Line 18

-Line 18 is the first express subway line in the city.
+Line 18 is the first express metro line in the city.
 It parallels the southern section of Line 1 serving Tianfu New Area.
 It started operation on 27 September 2020.
 Phase 2 started operation on 18 December 2020.
-At 69.39 km, it is the third longest metro line in China after Chongqing Line 6 being the longest and Shanghai Line 11 in second place.
+It is the third longest metro line in China after Chongqing Line 6 being the longest and Shanghai Line 11 in second place.
 It is still however the longest line that does not have any branches.
 Like line 17, it uses a special variant of Type A trains with one less door per side and using 25 kV AC overhead power.
 Line 18's color is teal.

 Line 19

-Line 19 is an express subway line linking Shuangliu International Airport and Tianfu International Airport.
+Line 19 is an express metro line linking Shuangliu International Airport and Tianfu International Airport.
 It partly shares the track with Line 18 between Tianfu Station and Tianfu Airport North.
 It started operation on 22 September 2023.
 Line 19's color is light purple.

 Line 27

-Line 27 is a 27.86 km metro line connecting several northern regions of the city.
+Line 27 is connects several northern regions of the city.
 It's the city's second metro line that use driverless trains.
 Line 27's color is light blue.

+Line 30

+Line 30 links Shuangliu International Airport and Longquanyi Railway Station.
+The metro station (Longquanyi Railway Station South) is located at the south side of the Longquanyi Railway Station (formerly known as Shilingnan Railway Station).
+It started operation on 16 December 2025.
+Despite its number, it was only the sixteenth line to open.

 Line S3

-Line S3 is an express subway line linking Futian in Jianyang, Chengdu to Ziyang North Railway Station along the Chengdu-Chongqing Intercity Railway in Ziyang.
-It is Chengdu’s first intercity rapid transit line.
+Line S3 is an express metro line linking Futian in Jianyang, Chengdu to Ziyang North Railway Station in Ziyang.
+It is the first intercity rapid transit line of Chengdu Metro system.
 It started operation on 29 September 2024.
 Line S3's color is grey.